slatedb/slatedb/rfcs/0003-timestamps-and-ttl.md

 Currently, SlateDB does not have a mechanism for backwards-compatibility of the SST data format.

 We will first introduce the following fields to the flatbuffer definitions:

 - `format_version`: field that specifies the codec version that encoded this SST
 - `meta_features`: an enumeration of metadata fields that are available with each encoded row.
 This makes it possible in the future to save space per row by disabling metadata features, but that is out of scope for this RFC
 - `creation_timestamp`: the time at which this SST file was written.
 For this RFC this timestamp is used to schedule follow-up compactions (see [periodic compaction](#periodic-compaction)).
+- `min_ts`/`max_ts`:  metadata that indicates the earliest and latest timestamp values in the SST

 ```fbs
 /// the metadata encoded with each row, note that the ordering of this enum is